 Yes.
 Please be direct and to the point regarding achievements, including any stats or figures you can point to in order to demonstrate results.

-Ensure you are addressing work done from the judging period, that is from January 2021 until end of June 2022.
+Ensure you are addressing work done from the judging period.

 Yes, your entry is confidential.
 However, if you are named a finalist, we will be requesting permission to publish a 75 to 100 word bio based on your work (that we check off with you first, for approval).
 We may also ask for further evidence to back up claims made in entries.
 Judges are asked to sign a confidentiality agreement before participating.